singhmanish2411/Customer-Analysis-Dashboard/README.md

 > Using tableau, a dashboard is built for showcasing and summarizing sales data.

 ## Multiple vizualizations have been created for understanding factors affecting revenue:
-- Revenue per region
+- Revenue per Region
+- Revenue by Month
-- Revenue per Year
+- Revenue per Age
 - Revenue by Gender